e-fever/snapshottesting/README.md

 }
 ```

 In the first time execution, it has no any previously saved snapshot.
-It will prompt a UI and ask for confirmation of applying the changes to snapshotsFile by `SnapshotTesting.matchStoredSnapshot`.
+It will prompt a UI and ask for confirmation of applying the changes to snapshotsFile by the `SnapshotTesting.matchStoredSnapshot` function.

 ![snapshottesting-1.png (1159×552)](https://raw.githubusercontent.com/benlau/junkcode/master/docs/snapshottesting-1.png)

-In you press "No", it will throw an exception to make the test case fails.
+In you press "No", it will throw an exception to let the test case fails.
+You should press "Yes" and the snaphosts will be stored.

 Once the snapshots file is created, this UI will not prompt again unless there have changed.
-For example, if it changes item height from 320 to 180.
+For example, if it modify item height from 320 to 180.
 And run the porgramme again.
 It will show:

 ![snapshottesting-2.png (655×549)](https://raw.githubusercontent.com/benlau/junkcode/master/docs/snapshottesting-2.png)